Azure/PSRule.Rules.Azure/docs/creating-your-pipeline.md

         baseline: Azure.GA_2022_12
     ```

+=== "Generic with PowerShell"

+    ```powershell hl_lines="4"
+    # Analyze Azure resources using PSRule for Azure
+    $modules = @('PSRule.Rules.Azure')
+    Install-Module -Name $modules -Scope CurrentUser -Force -ErrorAction Stop;
+    Assert-PSRule -InputPath '.' -Baseline 'Azure.GA_2022_12' -Module $modules -Format File -ErrorAction Stop;
+    ```

+### Continue on error

+By default, PSRule breaks or stops the pipeline if any rules fail or errors occur.
+When adopting PSRule for Azure or a new baseline you may want to run PSRule without stopping the pipeline.

+To do this, configure the PSRule for Azure step to _continue on error_.

+=== "GitHub Actions"

+    Set the `continue-on-error` property to `true`.

+    ```yaml hl_lines="4"
+    # Analyze Azure resources using PSRule for Azure
+    - name: Analyze Azure template files
+      uses: microsoft/ps-rule@v2.6.0
+      continue-on-error: true
+      with:
+        modules: 'PSRule.Rules.Azure'
+    ```

+=== "Azure Pipelines"

+    Set the `continueOnError` property to `true`.

+    ```yaml hl_lines="4"
+    # Analyze Azure resources using PSRule for Azure
+    - task: ps-rule-assert@2
+      displayName: Analyze Azure template files
+      continueOnError: true
+      inputs:
+        modules: 'PSRule.Rules.Azure'
+    ```

+=== "Generic with PowerShell"

+    Set the `ErrorAction` parameter of `Assert-PSRule` to `Continue`.

+    ```powershell hl_lines="4"
+    # Analyze Azure resources using PSRule for Azure
+    $modules = @('PSRule.Rules.Azure')
+    Install-Module -Name $modules -Scope CurrentUser -Force -ErrorAction Stop;
+    Assert-PSRule -InputPath '.' -Module $modules -Format File -ErrorAction Continue;
+    ```

 ### Adding additional modules

 You can add additional modules to the `modules` parameter by using comma (`,`) separating each module name.